bjcosta/landscaping/pond/README.md

 ## Ecosystem Ponds

-In contrast to koi builds, there appears to be a more recent movement of what I am calling Aquascape ponds (largely fulled by the company making many of the components for these ponds, though not the only group doing so).
+In contrast to koi builds, there appears to be a more recent movement of what I am calling Aquascape ponds (largely fueled by the company making many of the components for these ponds, though not the only group doing so).
 These ponds seem to have quite a different style on builds:

-* Tiered shelf design with planting pockets, usually multiple smaller walls (thus less volume), using natural dirt under liner (not concrete) + Positive: rocks above liner
+* Tiered shelf design with planting pockets, usually multiple smaller walls (thus less volume), using natural dirt under liner (not concrete)
 * Usually put loose rocks on the bottom and cover liner so not visible
 * Rarely a bottom drain or any pumps on the bottom
 * A skimmer (Or intake bay which I like the concept of) for surface filtration
-* A waterfall of some kind for aeration and upflow bio-filtration
+* A waterfall of some kind for aeration and up-flow bio-filtration

 # Aspects of Pond Design

 Here I will list various aspects of pond design that should be considered.
 Detailing a few common options in each category and listing pros/cons for each option and how it relates to the type of pond being built.

-## Mehanical surface filtration
+## Mechanical surface filtration

 The most common option by far is installing a skimmer box and is on most pond builds I have seen.

-My first choice would be an intake-bay because it reduces risk of killing animals in the pond.
-Also compared to a negative edge,
+My first choice would be an intake-bay because it reduces risk of killing animals in the pond compared to the skimmer or negative edge filtration and looks very natural like a negative edge.
+It has some drawbacks though with maintenance likely more than a negative edge filtration system.

- and it is cheaper and requires less space than a negative edge, but also my initial thought is that they are simpler to clean/maintain every week.
-However there are some significant complexities with installing an intake bay in my pond.
-As a result I am going to start with a typical skimmer box.

-I also have an idea I plan to try to convert a skimmer box into a intake bay using a 3D printed adapter to replace the flapper that insteads draws the gravity fed intake from an aquablock under the rocks just in front of the skimmer.
-This may have some issues (like limited flow of water causing the pump to run dry), but I will give it a shot sometime after getting a working pond and see how it turns out.

 Options include:

 * Skimmer box (most common in all designs)
 	+ Positive: Well known and tested
-	+ Positive: Usually easy to hide by placing under/near viewing area also makes maintainence more accessible
+	+ Positive: Usually easy to hide by placing under/near viewing area also makes maintenance more accessible
-	+ Positive: Good support for water level maintainence with hidden auto-water level topup using float valve and overflow / drain
+	+ Positive: Good support for water level maintenance with hidden auto-water level top-up using float valve and overflow / drain
 	+ Positive: Due to the design of skimmers if you have a failure in the plumbing you wont pump the pond dry
 	+ Positive: Great way to hide pump/plumbing in an accessible way
-	- Negative: Needs manual maintainence maybe weekly?
+	- Negative: Needs manual maintenance maybe weekly?
 	- Negative: Can suck in small animals and kill them (not great for ecosystem ponds with frogs, turtles etc)

 * Intake bay (Seen only a few of these)
 	+ Positive: Look amazing, they look very natural you cant see them at all
-	+ Positive: Regular maintainence (maybe weekly) uses a rake to take out debris instead of pulling out baskets (Yearly maybe cleaning out rocks?)
+	+ Positive: Regular maintenance (maybe weekly) uses a rake to take out debris instead of pulling out baskets (Yearly maybe cleaning out rocks?)
 	+ Positive: Due to the design of intake bays if you have a failure in the plumbing you wont pump the pond dry (if intake bay done correctly)
 	+ Positive: Great way to hide pump/plumbing in an accessible way
-	- Negative: Not seen a lot on these, I like the concept, do they work well I dont see much information on these after installed?
+	- Negative: Not seen a lot on these, I like the concept, do they work well I don't see much information on these after installed?
-	- Negative: Takes up a significant portion of the pond volume/area (Skimmers ar eusually installed on the side, so less liner required)
+	- Negative: Takes up a significant portion of the pond volume/area (Skimmers are usually installed on the side, so less liner required)
 	?
 Are they as effective as skimmer boxes?
 I assume the water flow is the same but no flapper so velocity of water more variable
 	?
-Can probably install same water level maintainence in pump vault with hidden auto-water level topup using float valve and overflow / drain
+Can probably install same water level maintenance in pump vault with hidden auto-water level top-up using float valve and overflow / drain

-* Negative egde filter
+* Negative edge filter
 	* <https://youtu.be/f_4mpaH-LtU>, <https://youtu.be/XrhitnCBRDE>
 	+ Positive: Great water quality, nothing remains in pond on surface
-	+ Positive: Lowest maintainence
+	+ Positive: Lowest maintenance
 	+ Positive: Improved thermal stability (underground reservoir)
 	- Negative: Fish can still jump the edge (reduced in design but still possible), though frogs etc are fine
 	- Negative: Requires significant space
-	- Negative: More expensive as need further excavation, extra storage in aquablocks, more detailed design required to prevent running dry or overflow
+	- Negative: More expensive as need further excavation, extra storage in aqua blocks, more detailed design required to prevent running dry or overflow

 * Lid over pond (for Aquaponics)
 	In aquaponics usually they just cover the pond with a lid to prevent external debris getting in the first place.
 Not feasible in most ponds.